-EUROPEAN AGENCY STATISTICS ON INCLUSIVE EDUCATION

-Spain 2012/2013 data background information

-European Agency for Special Needs and Inclusive Education
+EUROPEAN AGENCY STATISTICS ON INCLUSIVE EDUCATION Spain 2014/2015 data background information European Agency for Special Needs and Inclusive Education

-BACKGROUND INFORMATION

-How the official decision of special educational needs (SEN) used in the country relates to the agreed EASIE operational definition:

-An official decision leads to a pupil being recognised as eligible for additional educational support to meet their learning needs.

-Pupils' legal entitlements under what legislation

-The legal framework is the Education Act (Ley Orgánica de Educación) 2006.

-How additional support is understood within the country context

-Additional support helps pupils with SEN to reach both their maximum personal capacity and the objectives generally established for all pupils.
+BACKGROUND INFORMATION How the official decision of special educational needs (SEN) used in the country relates to the agreed EASIE operational definition An official decision leads to a pupil being recognised as eligible for additional educational support to meet their learning needs.
+Pupils' legal entitlements under what legislation The legal framework is the Education Act (Ley Orgánica de Educación) 2006, with updates introduced in 2013 by the Education Quality Act (Ley Orgánica para la mejora de la calidad educativa).
+How additional support is understood within the country context Additional support helps pupils with SEN to reach their maximum personal capacities and, in any case, the objectives generally established for all pupils.
 Resources include specialised support staff and qualified professionals (speech and hearing specialists in educational and therapeutic orientation, etc.), as well the means and materials needed.

-The criteria for an official decision are:

-There has been an educational assessment procedure involving a multi-disciplinary team

-The educational evaluation procedure includes prior parental consent, an assessment of the pupil's needs by a multi-disciplinary team and, finally, a recommendation from the school inspectorate with pedagogical and curricular assessment based on the above guidelines.

-The multi-disciplinary team includes members from within and external to the pupil's school

-The team comprises education civil servants external to the pupil's school: psychologists, pedagogues and speech and hearing specialists.

-There is a legal document which describes the support the pupil is eligible to receive and which is used as the basis for planning

-This is an official report in which the pupil's needs are described, along with educational recommendations and guidelines.

-The tutor receives the report and shares it with the rest of the team.
-They design the necessary actions based on the report's recommendations.
+The criteria for an official decision are There has been an educational assessment procedure involving a multi-disciplinary team The educational evaluation procedure includes prior parental consent, an assessment of the pupil's needs by a multi-disciplinary team, and finally, a recommendation from the school inspectorate with pedagogical and curricular assessment based on the above guidelines.
+The multi-disciplinary team includes members from within and external to the pupil's school The team comprises education personnel external to the pupil's school: psychologists, pedagogues and speech and hearing specialists.
+There is a legal document which describes the support the pupil is eligible to receive and which is used as the basis for planning This is an official report where the pupil's needs are described, along with educational recommendations and guidelines.
+The tutor and the school counsellor receive the report and share it with the rest of the team.
+The team members design the necessary actions based on the report's recommendations.

-The official decision is subject to a formal, regular review process

-Reviews are conducted on a regular basis.
-Pupils' needs and the support that they require are reassessed.

-Proxy indicator(s) for the 80% benchmark used for the country's data collection

-Placement in a mainstream class implies over 80% or more with non-disabled peers.

-Details on what the country proxy is:

-It consists of pupils enrolled in a mainstream class.
+The official decision is subject to a formal, regular review process Reviews are conducted on a regular basis.
+Pupils' needs and the supports that they require are re-assessed.
+Proxy indicator(s) for the 80% benchmark used for the country's data collection Placement in a mainstream class implies over 80% or more with non-disabled peers.
+Details on what the country proxy is It consists of pupils enrolled in a mainstream class.